SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 #### Rules & Settings

 In the first tab you enter the rules and settings for the upcoming event.
-Using the *Settings* drop down menu directly above the tabbed area, you can load settings values from different sources, from the *Setup Database* or the from the currently active simulation.
-You can also create a set of track and car independent default settings, if applicable.
+Using the *Settings* drop down menu directly above the tabbed area, you can load settings values from different sources, for example from the setup Database or the from the currently active simulation.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Strategy%20Settings%201.JPG)

 Loading of settings is supported for:

-  1. *Race.settings* file
+  1. *Race.settings* file (from the setup database)

      The file chooser dialog is opened in the directory of the settings for the current simulator / car / track combination, but you may navigate to a totally different location if desired.
 The following fields are loaded from the settings file: